kartiks98/-REST-API---storing-retreiving-data-in-Postegres-database-without-using-Postegres-queries-includi/README.md

 7. Can Sign Up new users in dabase.
 8. Can Login the registered users through Authentication.

-## Libraries Used for creating API without handling Postegres queries(Using SQLAlchemy)
+## Libraries Used for creating API without handling Postgres queries(Using SQLAlchemy)
 1. flask
 2. flask_restful
 3. flask_jwt